dannymcc/overseer-rerequester/README.md

    # Set to True to actually re-request items (USE WITH CAUTION!)
    DRY_RUN = True

+   # Skip confirmation prompt in live mode (USE WITH CAUTION!)
+   SKIP_CONFIRMATION = False

+   # Request throttling - delay in seconds between requests
+   REQUEST_DELAY = 1.0

+   # For testing - limit number of requests (set to None for no limit)
+   TEST_LIMIT = None

    # Optional filtering (set to None to disable)
    FILTER_BEFORE_DATE = None  # Example: "2024-01-01"
    FILTER_BY_USER = None      # Example: "username" or 123